 Making the Library accessible

-The current building was built before the
+The current building opened in 1972 – before

-The security cameras are at the end of their useful life and must be replaced.
+Security cameras are at the end of their useful life and must be replaced.

-The project will also replace or repair multiple building systems that will be affected by the work to seismically upgrade the building.
-These systems, including electrical wiring, plumbing, and ducting, are near the end of their useful life and will be damaged through the installation of the seismic strengthening elements.
-Replacing these systems will extend the useful life of the library and reduce future annual maintenance costs.
+The project will also replace or repair multiple building systems.
+Electrical wiring, plumbing, and ducting systems are old and will be displayed by the installation of the seismic strengthening elements.
+Replacing these systems will extend the Library building’s useful life and reduce annual maintenance costs.